maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program replaces its own process image with the /bin/ls program using execve.
-If execve fails, it prints "Failed to execute /bin/ls.".*
+*In this example, the program replaces its own process image with the `/bin/ls` program using `execve`.
+If `execve` fails, it prints "Failed to execute /bin/ls.".*
-*If execve succeeds, the rest of the program will not be executed because the process image has been replaced.*
+*If `execve` succeeds, the rest of the program will not be executed because the process image has been replaced.*

 [Back to Summary](#summary)